 The heart rate on the long runs should be between 60 to 80 percent of the heart rate reserve.
 Heart rate reserve (HRR) is a term used to describe the difference between a person’s measured or predicted maximum heart rate and resting heart rate.

 If you run the long runs with the above intensity, your body will be loaded with the desired training stimulus, and thus adapt to the training.
 There will be physiological changes in the heart, blood circulation and muscles, as described.

 Economize with the Glycogen Gives More Endurance

-In order to have energy for the large amount of training, it is a good idea with a nutritious diet in the everyday life and it doesn’t have to be a bigger challenge for anyone when we create momentum with the new healthy habits.
+To have the energy for the large amount of training, it is a good idea with a nutritious diet in the everyday life and it doesn’t have to be a bigger challenge for anyone when we create momentum with the new healthy habits.
 The muscles glycogen depots must be filled up again after training.

 For example, if you intend to set your marathon pace at 4:15 min/km, you can choose to run 5.15 min/km as start pace on the long runs and finish by 4:45 min/km in the last third of the run.
 The slow start of the run means, that you save on the glycogen in the muscles and thereby, you can run in longer time.

-The Effect of the intensive finish will be, that the glycogen depots in the muscles almost depletes, because you use more glycogen, the faster you run.
+The Effect of the intensive finish will be, that the glycogen depots in the muscles almost deplete, because you use more glycogen, the faster you run.